ostapvad/Path-Planner-for-Phoenix-environment/README.md

 	`ctrl+h` and  open this file
 	* Using terminal:
 	`gedit .bashrc`
-2. Insert the following commands in the end of your .bashrc file, after *`source PathWhereROSisInstalled\distribution\setup.bash`\
+2. Insert the following commands in the end of your .bashrc file:
+	* after
+	  `source PathWhereROSisInstalled\distribution\setup.bash
 	* put\
 	`source /home/ostapvad/Documents/Gazebo_ws/devel/setup.bash # Path to your workspace` `export GAZEBO_PLUGIN_PATH=~/Documents/Gazebo_ws/devel/lib/ # Path to the same workspace for Gazebo plugins`